Dawid Malan

-Dawid Johannes Malan Jnr (/ˈdɑːvɪd məˈlæn/ DAH-vid-_-mə-LAN; born 3 September 1987) is an English cricketer who plays for Yorkshire in English domestic cricket.
-He previously played for Middlesex, and has also played in multiple Twenty20 leagues, including for Punjab Kings in the Indian Premier League.
+Dawid Johannes Malan Jnr (/ˈdɑːvɪd məˈlæn/ DAH-vid-_-mə-LAN; born 3 September 1987) is an English cricketer who has played for Yorkshire and Middlesex in English domestic cricket and in multiple Twenty20 leagues, including for Punjab Kings in the Indian Premier League.
 He played for England in all formats from 2017 until his retirement from international cricket in 2024.

 Malan made his Test and Twenty20 International (T20I) debuts in 2017, and his One Day International (ODI) debuts in 2019.
 In 2020, his rating in the ICC Men's Player Rankings hit 915, which was a record in the format.
 He was part of the England team that won the 2022 T20 World Cup.

 Malan is a left-handed top-order batter and occasional leg break bowler.
 He is also one of the only four batsmen from England to score a T20I century.

 Early life and education

 Malan, who is of South African Afrikaner descent, was born in Roehampton, London.
 At the age of seven he and his family moved to South Africa, where he subsequently attended Paarl Boys' High School.
 Shortly after making his first class debut for Boland, he joined Middlesex, where he stayed for over a decade.
 He is also a supporter of Liverpool F.C.

 His father, Dawid Malan Snr, represented Western Province B, Northern Transvaal B and Teddington, as a right-handed batter and a right-arm fast-medium bowler.
 His brother, Charl Malan, also played first-class cricket for Loughborough MCCU, whilst his sister, Liné, was an international field hockey player for South Africa.